MichaelCurrin/coding-blog/_posts/2020-04-20-predicting-the-future-of-web-development.md

 ---
 ## Watch the video

-If you are into frontend development or just choosing a language or framework, I'd highly recommended watching this Youtube video of a conference talk:
+If you are into frontend development or just choosing a language or framework, I'd highly recommended watching this YouTube video of a conference talk:

 * Title: [Predicting the Future of the Web Development (2020 and 2025)](https://www.youtube.com/watch?v=24tQRwIRP_w)
-* Youtube channel: _Coding Tech_
+* YouTube channel: _Coding Tech_
 * Speaker: _Richard Feldman_
 * Event: [_ReactiveConf_](https://reactiveconf.com/) _2019 in Prague_
 * Length: _29 minutes_